Father who forgave the killer of his children among Queen's funeral invitees

 This year's Australian of the Year Local Hero Shanna Whan and state finalists from Queensland and Tasmania Saba Abraham - an Eritrean refugee who helped to prevent the spread of COVID-19 in Brisbane - and Kim Smith will also attend, along with South Australian Young Australian of the Year Trudy Lin and 2021 Western Australian of the Year Professor Helen Milroy, who was Australia's first Indigenous doctor.

-Champion racehorse trainer Chris Waller, an Inductee on the Australian Racing Hall of Fame, will also be in attendance.
+Champion racehorse trainer Chris Waller will also be in attendance.
 Mr Waller, the thoroughbred trainer of champion mare Winx, looked after many of the Queen's horses and built a close relationship with her over the years.

-A list of the 10 Australians who have been invited to attend Queen Elizabeth II's funeral.
-Source: SBS News

-The 10 people will leave Australia for the funeral alongside Australia's official delegation, which include the Prime Minister and his partner Jodie Haydon, Governor-General David Hurley and his wife Linda, and acting high commissioner to the UK Lynette Wood.
+The 10 people will leave Australia for the funeral alongside Australia's official delegation, which include Mr Albanese and his partner Jodie Haydon, Governor-General David Hurley and his wife Linda, and acting high commissioner to the UK Lynette Wood.

-Arrangements are being made for Mr Albanese to meet with a number of world leaders while in London.
+Arrangements are being made for Mr Albanese to meet with King Charles III and a number of world leaders.

 Meanwhile, he hosted diplomats from 24 Commonwealth nations at The Lodge on Tuesday morning to commemorate the Queen.

-Mr Albanese said it was important for Commonwealth nations to be able to mourn the late monarch.

-When he returns from London, Australia will have a day of mourning on 22 September which will include a national memorial service at Parliament House.
+Upon his return, Australia will have a day of mourning on 22 September - designated a national public holiday - which will include a memorial service at Parliament House.

+Both houses of parliament will meet on 23 September to allow MPs and senators to speak on a condolence motion.

 With AAP